wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Amost "working", does produce a response and interface mostly there.
-Delayed due to Huggingface changing downloads to not work on my downlord app, have to rely upon unrelyable browser based downloads on mobile broadband, sabotaged my plans for testing "llama2_7b_chat_uncensored.ggmlv3.q8_0.bin", will use "llama2_13b_chat_uncensored.ggmlv3.q8_0.bin" instead.
+Delayed due to Huggingface changing downloads to not work on my downlord app, have to rely upon unrelyable browser based downloads on mobile broadband, sabotaged my plans for testing "llama2_7b_chat_uncensored.ggmlv3.q8_0.bin", will have to use "llama2_13b_chat_uncensored.ggmlv3.q8_0.bin" instead for now.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, this is intended to be through forks.
 You have an idea for a fork, then create a fork, you may inadvertantly, inspire my own creations or save me some time.